ffflora/papers/README.md

 # Papers

-This repository contains some NLP papers and notes that I read.
+This repository contains some NLP papers and notes that I have read or am interested in.

 1. [Skip-Thought Vectors](https://github.com/ffflora/papers/tree/master/Skip-Thought%20Vectors)